MisconstruedRhinoceros/stackspy/README.md

-Fingerprinting Stacks
+StackSpy
 ---------------------

-This is the plugin identifies what technologies comprise a web app's stack.
+This plugin identifies what technologies comprise a web app's stack.